What's the Best Trading Strategy? (Tested Answer for 2026)

 A strategy with a 40% win rate can be highly profitable if winners are 3x larger than losers.
 But can you actually sit through losing 6 out of 10 trades?
 Many traders can't, regardless of what the math says.
 They'll abandon the approach after a string of losses that was entirely normal for the system.

-TradeZella tracks R-multiple (your actual risk-reward on each trade) and shows drawdown patterns over time.
-You'll see not just IF a strategy is profitable, but whether you can actually execute it through the inevitable losing streaks.
+Tracking your R-multiple (actual risk-reward on each trade) and drawdown patterns over time reveals not just whether a strategy is profitable, but whether you can actually execute it through the inevitable losing streaks.
+TradeZella calculates these automatically across every playbook.

 Common Trading Strategy Categories